Cooking is one of my passions. I like to make nutritious and tasty foods at home.

 You can make corn pulao using any variety of corn.
 Sweet corn gives a nutty sweet flavor to the pulao, while local corn gives this dish a spicy flavor.
 Both are yummy and flavorful.

-For making corn pulao, get all of your ingredients ready first.
+When making this dish, be sure to get all of your ingredients ready first.
 It will be easier for you to cook the pulao right away.

 - 1 bowl sweet corn or any other corn, I removed it from the cob

-- 1 bowl basmati rice, long grain aromatic rice or any other rice
+- 1 bowl basmati rice, or any other long grain aromatic rice

 - 1 small cup chopped mint leaves